Siculo-Arabic: Decline after 1200

 In the post-conquest period, both Arabic and Greek were sometimes used by the new rulers and subsequently used in the king's fiscal administration, which managed royal lands and men in Sicily and Calabria.
 The many documents that it issued are among the main and most important sources for Arabic in Sicily.
-However, when the Hohenstaufen replaced the Normans, Arabic was dropped as a language of government in 1194 and the Hohenstaufen expelled the remaining Muslims to Lucera and North Africa in the 13th century.
+However, when the Hohenstaufen replaced the Normans, Arabic was dropped as a language of government in 1198 and the Hohenstaufen expelled the remaining Muslims to Lucera and North Africa in the 13th century.
 Due to the expulsions, the only remaining Siculo-Arabic speakers were Christians.

-When the Aragonese took Sicily they introduced Catalan nobility, made Latin the only official language; Greek and Arabic official records in Sicily ceased to exist by the 14th century.
+When the Aragonese took Sicily, they introduced Catalan nobility, made Latin the only official language; Greek and Arabic official records in Sicily ceased to exist by the 14th century.

 Arabic influence continued in a number of Sicilian words.
 Most of these terms relate to agriculture and related activities.

 Maltese language

-The modern language derived from the Siculo-Arabic spoken in Malta is known as the Maltese language.
+The modern language derived from the Siculo-Arabic spoken in Malta is known as Maltese.
 While "Siculo-Arabic" refers to the language spoken before 1300, hardly any records exist from the 14th century, and the earliest record in the Maltese language is Il-Kantilena (Xidew il-Qada) by Pietru Caxaro (late 15th century), which is written in the Latin script.

 Maltese evolved from Siculo-Arabic through a gradual process of Latinisation following the re-Christianisation of Malta (which was complete by 1250).
 Some items of Siculo-Arabic vocabulary are comparable with later items found in Maltese.
-Although Siculo-Arabic has had a relatively minor influence on modern-day Sicilian, this language has also absorbed many Siculo-Arabic words, with those shown in the table a small sample:
+Although Siculo-Arabic has had a relatively minor influence on modern-day Sicilian, this language shares many words of Arabic etymology, which may originate either in Spanish or Siculo-Arabic itself.
+Some examples are shown in the table a small sample: